cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ### FinalizeRequest {#finalize-request}

 To create the user record used for further authentication, the client executes the following function.
-In the internal key mode, the `client_private_key` is empty or nil.
+In the internal key mode, the `client_private_key` is nil.

-For the `external` key mode, implementations are free to addtionnally provide the `client_public_key` to this function.
-With this the the public key doesn't have to be recovered in BuildInnerEnvelope() (thus saving a scalar multiplication) and that function must then be adapted accordingly.
-For the `internal` key mode, implementations can chose to leave the `client_private_key` out completely, as it is not used.
+Depending on the mode, implementations are free to leave out the `client_private_key` parameter (`internal` mode), or to additionally include `client_public_key`.
+See {#envelope-creation-recovery} for more details.

 ~~~
 FinalizeRequest(client_private_key, password, blind, response)